Ipsum/git-task/README.md

 # git-task
-Attach local notes/tasks to your git branches
+Attach local notes/tasks to your git branches.
+This script creates a file containing a todo list for each branch you add tasks to.
+These todo files are usually located outside of the git repo and intended for local/personal notes only.

 # Usage
 ```